SherG/sherrieg/content/blog/boomers-work/index.md

 So I suppose I would regard energy -- at its root -- as beginning with a choice to exercise volition.

-But I concur with Avinash Kaushik who quipped "All data in aggregate is crap."
+But I concur with analytics maestro Avinash Kaushik who quipped "All data in aggregate is crap."
 So "averages" collected on age groups are largely meaningless.

-They can simply spur us to overturn stereotypes and discern what the individual brings to the table.
-And we can be prepared to be surprised - no matter their age or youth.
+They can simply spur us to focus on (and truly see) the individual and their merits rather than a blob-like stereotype.